Stony Point Nature Reserve Betty’s Bay South Africa

 _____________

 The reserve has a walkway winding through the edge of the breeding area with coastal “views of the rocky outcrops and swimming penguins on one side and shrubbery and nests on the other”.
 Display boards throughout the complex give insight into African Penguin biology and the history of the reserve.
-Penguins often live as long as 20 years.

 I visited in the afternoon when most of the penguins were sunning or napping.
 Visitors were quiet and respectful.
-The penguins were enjoying the sunshine and clear, warm weather.
+The penguins were clearly enjoying the sunshine and clear, warm weather.
 One mellow penguin seemed to be in a meditative state holding a flawless yoga pose :).

 Endangered Cormorants and Seabirds